-topics including computational met breaking down a problem using dec about the important parts of that sh we problems, they study a variety of shods where they learn the theory of composition, using abstract to think ould be included in the final solution ferent algorithms and data structure in developing programs such as This unit is worth 40% of your grade.
+Unit 2: Algorithms and programming In the unit student learn how to solve problems, they study a variety of topics including computational methods where they learn the theory of breaking down a problem using decomposition, using abstract to think about the important parts of that should be included in the final solution to be coded.
+Students also study different algorithms and data structure and understand how they are used in developing programs such as Facebook You tube and other industry programs.
+This unit is worth 40% of your grade.
 It is externally assessed through a 2 hour and 30 minute exam.
-Unit 3: Programming project (Coursework) This unit the student complete a programming project.
+Unit 3: Programming project (Cou rsework) This unit the student complete a programming project.
 It is in this unit that student showcase what they have learnt from the course.
 Student have to create a fully functional software.
 Student decide on a problem to solve and select a programming language of their choice.
 They use a development methodology to analysis, design, implement and evaluate a solution to their problem.
 This unit is worth 20% of your grade.
 It will be undertaken in class and at home.
 It will be internally assessed and externally moderated.
-Learning Beyond the Classroom Enrichment Computer Science students often volunteer as 'e-safety ambassadors', helping younger students use the Internet safely, and participate in other clubs and activities.
+Learning Enrichment Beyond the Classroom Computer Science students often volunteer as 'e-safety ambassadors', helping younger students use the Internet safely, and participate in other clubs and activities.
 Trips Computer Science students will visit a range of organisations to research the role and impact of Technology in different industry sectors.
 Students will have the opportunity to listen to guest speakers.
 Super-curricular Computer Science students are encouraged to join the British Computer Society, giving access to industry-related events, lectures and workshops.
-University Entrance University of Sussex BSc Computer Science A Levels: AAB-ABB GCSE required: Grade 6+ in Mathematics. İ İ
+University University of Sussex A Levels: AAB-ABB Entrance BSc Computer Science GCSE required: Grade 6+ in Mathematics.

 Imperial College London A Levels: AAA

 BEng Computing including A in Mathematics.

 Further Mathematics is also

 preferred

 Bournemouth University A Levels: BBB

 Games Programming

 Including at least one of Computing,

 IT, Maths, Physics

 Degrees that would use Computing are Mathematics, Computer

 Science and Engineering.

-Skills and As a Computer Science student, you will develop the ability to
+Skills and • As a Computer Science student, you will develop the ability to

 Qualities for work independently and as part of a team, as well as set and

 Study at KS5 manage your progressing deadlines.

-and beyond You will learn to conduct research, evaluate information and
+and beyond • You will learn to conduct research, evaluate information and

 develop written work that is correctly structured and uses formal

 referencing.

-You will need intellectual curiosity and creative thinking.
+• You will need intellectual curiosity and creative thinking.

-The ideal Computer Science student will be able to take an idea
+• The ideal Computer Science student will be able to take an idea

 and develop it beyond the classroom, pushing the boundaries of

 the curriculum.

 Technical skills are as important as written skills.